crywolfe/usus/ssl_rails_documentation.md

-### Setting Up the SSL Server
+### Set Up the WEBrick SSL Server on LocalHost

-Out of the box, Rails with WEBrick server does not provide the developer with an easy solution to building an SSL server using https for development purposes on localhost.
+Out of the box, Rails with WEBrick server does not provide an easy solution to build an SSL server using https for development purposes on localhost.

-Running an https WEBrick server on `https://localhost:3000` is not difficult and can be accomplished as described below.
+However, running an https WEBrick server on `https://localhost:3000` is not difficult and can be accomplished as described below.

 Insert the following code into the `config.ru` file located in the root of the Rails application.

-The `config.ru` file is used by Rack-based servers, of which WEBrick is one, to start the application.
+WEBrick is a Rack-based server.
+The `config.ru` file is used by Rack-based servers to start the application.

 ```
 # The following code needs to be added to the very top of the config.ru file